Dumortierite Properties, Facts and Photos

 Using dumortierite for meditation can facilitate a deeper state of relaxation and inner exploration.

-Stones placed in a living or workspace can create a harmonious and peaceful environment.
+Stones in a living or workspace can create a harmonious and peaceful environment.

 Article Pictures

-The first photograph in this article is dumortierite in pyrophyllite.
-Housed in London's Natural History Museum it comes from Namibia in south west Africa (photo Stone Mania).
+The first photograph in our article is dumortierite in pyrophyllite.
+It's housed in London's Natural History Museum and comes from Namibia in southwest Africa.
+Photo by Stone Mania.

-The photo of the terminated quartz crystals with inclusions of dumortierite is courtesy of Stan Celestian.
+The second photo is of terminated quartz crystals with inclusions of dumortierite.
+Photo courtesy of Stan Celestian.

-The mineral in the final photo is on display in the Smithsonian Museum of Natural History, Washington D.C.
+The dumortierite in the next photo is housed in the Smithsonian Museum of Natural History, Washington D.C.
+Photo by Stone Mania.

-Most pictures are clickable and redirect to the original images.
+Most photos are clickable and redirect to the original image.